ksparavec/pyrlab/doc/FAQ.md

 **Q. Which version of the project should I install?**

 A. In general, it is safe to use the current main branch.
 I create releases from time to time, but this is more to indicate new major features or important bug fixes.
+The latest stable version is 1.1.1.

 **Q. Is GitLab support complete?**